jbandela/Nana_JRB_Layout/trynana/ReadMe.txt

 GRID FIELDS
 "row_def"/"column_defs" - A JSON array of integers. similar to XAML row and column defs.
 An array of integers - on for each row/column

 	If the value is positive, such a 300 - then it gives the absolute size of the object If the value is negative, such as -1, then it is similar the Star sizing in XAML -1 is equivalent to 1*, -2 to 2* and so on
 	Like star sizing, this divides up the remaining space proportianately.

 	For example you have "row_defs":[100,-1,-6,-2] and the grid height is 1000 the first row (Row 0) would have height 100
 	The rest of the rows are "star" sizing rows.
 	The remaining space is 900 (1000 - 100 for the first row)
 	The remaining numbers total -9.
 Thus each -1 is equal to 900/9 = 100
 	The second row is 100
 	The third row is 600
 	the fourth row is 200

-						 Let us say the grid then gets resized to 1900 The first row is 100 since that is fixed
+	Let us say the grid then gets resized to 1900
+	The first row is 100 since that is fixed
 	The available size is 1800
 	The remaining negative numbers are still -9
 	The each -1 is now equal to 200
-						 The first row (Row 0) remains 100 the second row is 200
+	The first row (Row 0) remains 100
+	The second row is 200
 	The third row is 1200
 	The fourth row is 400

 "children" - An array of objects.
 The name and type of the objects are as specified above